Unions with UNIONS: Using galaxy-galaxy lensing to probe galaxy mergers: Results and Discussion

-Additionally, Fig.~\ref{fig:dsigma_results_envControl} suggests that the lensing signal of the post-mergers is not significantly different from that of the controls.
+Additionally, Figure \ref{fig:dsigma_results_envControl} suggests that the lensing signal of our post-merger catalogue is not significantly different from that of the controls.
 Indeed, we can perform a chi-square test to examine the null hypothesis that the \dsigma profile from a given sample is \emph{not} significantly different from that of another sample.
-For our $\chi^2_{1,2}=14.50$, we obtain $p=0.41$, i.e.~post-mergers and controls do not produce significantly different lensing amplitudes.
+For our $\chi^2_{1,2}=14.50$, we obtain $p=0.41$, i.e., our post-mergers and controls do not produce significantly different lensing amplitudes.
 Note that comparing only the 9 data points where $R \leq 1.0\Mpc$ does not appreciably change the $p$-value (which becomes $p=0.34$).

 Next, we fit an NFW halo to each of our datasets following the procedure given in Section \ref{sec:fitting}.
-Fig.~\ref{fig:fits} shows the best-fitting models as well as constraints on---and correlations between---the fitted parameters.
+Figure \ref{fig:fits} shows the best-fitting models as well as constraints on---and correlations between---the fitted parameters.
 We check that the fitted models are actually \emph{good} fits by performing a chi-square test and find that the data and model are mutually consistent.
 Our best-fitting parameters are summarized in Table \ref{tab:hyp_test_fit}.

-Fig.~\ref{fig:fits} reveals that \mhalo is moderately negatively correlated with \c in the fits to both datasets.
-This is because decreasing the concentration pushes the mass out to larger radial scales; to keep the lensing signal the same (i.e. at small $R\leq1.0\Mpc$), the halo mass must therefore increase to compensate for the lower concentration.
+Figure \ref{fig:fits} reveals that \mhalo is moderately negatively correlated with \c in the fits to both datasets.
+This is because decreasing the concentration pushes the mass out to larger radial scales; to keep the lensing signal the same (i.e., at small $R\leq1.0\Mpc$), the halo mass must therefore increase to compensate for the lower concentration.
 We now examine each of these parameters in more detail.

-At the 95 per cent confidence level, the best-fitting halo concentrations to our post-mergers ($\c=0.76\errs{1.04}{0.52}$) and controls ($\c=3.74\errs{0.39}{0.34}$) can range between $[0.03, 5.30]$ and $[2.99, 4.68]$, respectively.
-Although previous work has shown that concentrations in post-merger systems may be lower than those of non-mergers by up to a factor of $\approx\,$2 \citep[depending on how long it has been since the merger event, see][fig.~4]{Wang2020}, our data do not provide statistically significant constraints on how mergers can affect the DM structure of galaxies.
+At the 95\% confidence level, the best-fitting halo concentrations to our post-mergers ($\c=0.76\errs{1.04}{0.52}$) and controls ($\c=3.74\errs{0.39}{0.34}$) can range between $[0.03, 5.30]$ and $[2.99, 4.68]$, respectively.
+Although previous work has shown that concentrations in post-merger systems may be lower than those of non-mergers by up to a factor of $\approx\,$2 \citep[depending on how long it has been since the merger event, see][figure 4]{Wang2020}, our data do not provide statistically significant constraints on how mergers can affect the DM structure of galaxies.

 Moreover, these best-fitting concentrations are somewhat smaller than those predicted from simulations.
 For instance, our concentrations are not consistent with the \citet{Duffy2008} concentration-mass relation (hereafter Duffy08), which predicts concentrations of 6.58 and 6.91 for halo masses equal to the best-fitting \mhalo of the post-mergers and controls, respectively.
 These correspond to discrepancies of $\approx\,$2.1$\sigma$ for the post-mergers and $\approx\,$3.2$\sigma$ for the controls.
 One possible explanation is that Duffy08 is calibrated using dark matter only (DMO) simulations, but baryonic feedback in galaxies pushes mass out to larger radii, thereby decreasing concentrations relative to Duffy08 \citep{Duffy2010, Shao2023}.